Bruce D. Carter, Ph.D.

 Research Description:

-I. Molecular mechanisms of neurotrophin signaling.
-Our lab studies the signaling mechanisms regulating neuronal survival.
-Programmed cell death in the nervous system is a naturally occurring process in mammalian development; however, abnormal apoptosis is the basis for many neuropathologies, e.g. Alzheimer’s and Parkinson’s disease and ischemic injury.
+I. Mechanisms of neurotrophin signaling through the p75 receptor: Our lab studies the signaling mechanisms regulating neuronal survival.
+Programmed cell death in the nervous system is a naturally occurring process in mammalian development; however, abnormal apoptosis is the basis for many neuropathologies, e.g. Alzheimer’s and Parkinson”s disease and ischemic injury.
 The delicate balance between neuronal survival and death is regulated, in part, by a family of growth factors referred to as the neurotrophins.
-The target tissues to which the neurons project produce members of this family of trophic factors.
-The neurotrophins promote neuronal survival and differentiation through binding to the Trks, a family of tyrosine kinase receptors, and induce apoptosis through a 75kD receptor, p75.
-While significant progress has been made in elucidating the mechanisms by which the Trks promote survival, much less is known about how p75 induces cell death.
-We recently discovered that pro-death ligands promote p75 cleavage by secretase, which releases a transcription factor, NRIF, to enter the nucleus.
-This process is required for the receptor’s apoptotic signal.This research will reveal the mechanisms underlying normal mammalian neural development and function.
-Moreover, understanding the regulation of neural cell survival is essential for developing therapeutic strategies for neuropathologies involving apoptosis, which include many diseases and nerve lesions.
+The neurotrophins promote neuronal survival and differentiation through binding to the Trks, a family of tyrosine kinase receptors.
+Interestingly they also can induce apoptosis and degeneration through the p75 receptor, a member of the TNF receptor family.
+We have discovered a number of signaling pathways regulated by the p75 receptor and one of our research goals is to further delineate the molecular mechanisms by which it functions using a number of molecular, cellular and in vivo approaches.

 Postdoctoral Position Availability and Details: Please apply by e-mail to bruce.carter@vanderbilt.edu sending CV and names of three references.